simon-m/simon-m.github.io/content/text_classification_multiple_feature_space.md

 ## The best of both worlds?
-The two approaches seeming quite complementary so I thought may give a shot to combining their resulting features.
-I settled to use NMF and a FastText-based document embedding.
+The two approaches seeming quite complementary I thought I may give a shot at combining their resulting features.
+I settled on using NMF and a FastText-based document embedding.